jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 ### Tweet metadata, mutability, updates, and currency <a id="=metadataMutability" class="tall">&nbsp;</a>

 While Tweet messages can be up to 140 characters long, the JSON description of a Tweet consists of over 100 attributes.
 Attributes such as who posted, at what time, whether it’s an original Tweet or a Retweet, and an array of first-class objects such as hashtags, mentions, and shared links.
 For the account that posted, there is a User (or Actor) object with a variety of attributes that provide the user’s Profile and other account metadata.
-Profiles include a short biographical description, a home locations, preferred language, display time zone, and an optional web site link.
+Profiles include a short biographical description, a home location (freeform text), preferred language, display time zone, and an optional web site link.

 Most account metadata is static, but some change slowly over time.
 People change jobs and move.
 Companies updates their information.
 When you are collecting historical Tweets, it is important to understand how some metadata is *as it was when Tweeted*, and other metadata is *as it is when the query is submitted*.
 The metadata that is potentially updated depends on the historical API.